holochain/runtime-tauri/README.md

 > [!IMPORTANT]
 > This project currently uses a 3rd party library [p2p-shipyard](https://github.com/darksoil-studio/p2p-shipyard) under-the-hood, which is licensed as [Source-Available](https://en.wikipedia.org/wiki/Source-available_software).
 To use it in your own project, you will need a [p2p-shipyard license](https://darksoil.studio/p2p-shipyard/license/license.html).

-## Components
+## Components (from highest level to lowest)

+### Android Apps

-### android-service-runtime app
+#### android-service-runtime

 An Android app for managing a Holochain conductor running as a foreground service.
 Start & stop the Holochain service, view installed hApps, uninstall hApps.

 Uses the [tauri-plugin-holochain-service](#tauri-plugin-holochain-service) under-the-hood to run a Holochain conductor as an android service.

+### Tauri Plugins

+#### tauri-plugin-holochain-service

+A Tauri plugin for building Android apps that run a Holochain conductor as an [Foreground Service](https://developer.android.com/develop/background-work/services/fgs)

+#### tauri-plugin-holochain-service-consumer

+A Tauri plugin for building Android apps that make use of the android-service-runtime Android app, instead of bundling their own conductor.

+### Kotlin Libraries

+#### holochain-service-types

+A Kotlin library containing a client class and types needed for connecting to the HolochainService in[tauri-plugin-holochain-service].

+### Rust Crates

-### holochain-conductor-runtime
+#### holochain-conductor-runtime

 A slim wrapper around holochain Conductor with calls wrapping *some* AdminInterfaceApi requests.
 It currently only implements calls for the requests needed in this project.

-### holochain-conductor-runtime-ffi
+#### holochain-conductor-runtime-ffi

 A wrapper around [holochain-conductor-runtime](#holochain-conductor-runtime) with types compatible with Uniffi-generated FFI bindings, to facilitate usage of the crate in Kotlin code.

-### tauri-plugin-holochain-service

-A Tauri plugin for building Android apps that run a Holochain conductor as an [Foreground Service](https://developer.android.com/develop/background-work/services/fgs)

-### tauri-plugin-holochain-service-consumer

-A Tauri plugin for building Android apps that make use of the android-service-runtime Android app, instead of bundling their own conductor.